neilenns/streamdeck-trackaudio/DEVELOPMENT.md

 - `com.neil-enns.trackaudio.sdPlugin/pi`: The property inspectors for the actions.
 They are written using [sdpi-components](https://sdpi-components.dev/docs/components), which automatically handles sending the property values to the plugin.

-- `src/actions`: These are all the StreamDeck SingletonAction classes.
-They do very little except responding to StreamDeck events then firing off their own events that get handled in `src/plugin.ts`.
+- `src/actions`: These are all the Stream Deck SingletonAction classes.
+They do very little except responding to Stream Deck events then firing off their own events that get handled in `src/plugin.ts`.

 - `src/controllers`: These classes manage individual instances of an action on a profile.
-They track the action object provided by StreamDeck as well as the settings and other associated properties.
+They track the action object provided by Stream Deck as well as the settings and other associated properties.
 The `BaseController` class provides common methods for setting action titles and images.

 - `src/eventHandlers`: These functions manage all the events fired by the controllers or managers.